Nov 30, 2022

-- At the end of the download, you should see that .rpm file was saved.
+- At the end of the download, you should see a confirmation message that .rpm file was saved.

-- Now we need to prepare the repository so we could later install MySQL packages from it.
-Type:
+- Now, we need to prepare the repository so we could later install MySQL packages from it.
+Simply enter:

 sudo yum install mysql-server

-If you see the Complete! message at the end of installation it means that MySQL was installed successfully on your server.
+- You’ll need to do this a few times, but you’ll eventually see the Complete! message at the end of the installation — it means that you have successfully installed MySQL on your server.

-- MySQL is not started right after the installation so you need to start it with this command:
+- Once you have MySQL ready on CentOS 7, it does not automatically start right after the installation.
+Therefore, you need to start it manually through the following command:

 sudo systemctl start mysqld

-- Wait for a few seconds.
-You will get no response once MySQL starts, but in order to check if it has successfully started and is working use command:
+- You will get no response once MySQL starts so to check if it is working properly, use the command below:

 sudo systemctl status mysqld